-Before the arrival of the Europeans, the land was inhabited by the Carib and Arawak tribes.
+Before the arrival of the Europeans, the region was inhabited by the Carib and Arawak tribes.
 It was these who called the region Guiana, which means “land of water”.
 Over the next couple of centuries, the British, Spanish, French and Dutch all fought to own this area of land.

 In 1831, the land was ceded to Great Britain at the congress of Vienna, and was aptly named British Guiana.
 Prior to this, during the centuries of all the wrangling over Guyana, slavery had become a major part in the country, due to the fact the country was rich in sugar resources.

 Guyana would eventually gain their independence from Great Britain in 1966, and it would later become a republic in 1970.

-Today in Guyana, due to the exploitation of slaves and the immigrants over the years, about half of the population is of East Indian descent and around 36 percent are of African descent.
+Today in Guyana, due to the exploitation of slaves and the immigrants over the years, around half of the population is of East Indian descent and around 36% are of African descent.

 SHORT FACTS ON GUYANA !!!